lissadesouzacampos/MyPhD/README.md

 The numerical analysis of the results in the Applications chapter are in separate repositories, as referenced in the papers.

 #### :heavy_exclamation_mark: Erratum
 The original version of my thesis, the one that I submitted for evaluation, can be found in [coming_up_soon](coming_up_soon).
-The version here is an updated version, where I have corrected the following:
+The version on arXiv is an updated version, where I have corrected the following:

 - misplaced parenthesis in Equations 3.3.10 and 3.3.11.